Mass scaling relations for dark halos from an analytic universal outer density profile: An analytic closed-form profile for cluster exteriors

 \subsection{The double distribution}

 In \citet{PF05}, a joint distribution is constructed to describe the frequency, within a given volume, of collapsed structures in specific intervals of mass and local overdensity.
 The overdensity is defined as the density contrast with respect to the average matter-density of the background Universe, calculated on a smoothing scale enclosing mass \(\beta m\) (including the central structure itself).
-It is labelled by the corresponding {\em linearly extrapolated to the present time} overdensity, denoted by \(\ed_{\ell}\).
+It is labelled by the corresponding linearly extrapolated to the present time overdensity, denoted by \(\ed_{\ell}\).
 Mathematically, then, the distribution provides the comoving number density of collapsed, relaxed halos with mass between \([m, m + dm]\), residing within local overdensity in the range \([\ed_{\ell}, \ed_{\ell} + d\ed_{\ell}]\).
 The linearly extrapolated overdensity field $\ed_{\ell}$ corresponds to the overdensity field that would result if all structures continued to grow according to linear theory until the present time.
 The mathematical representation for the double distribution is the following:

 In this expression, $\ed_{\rm 0,c}(a)$ is the linearly extrapolated overdensity of a structure collapsing at redshift $z$ (scale factor $a=1/(1+z)$), extrapolated to today; $\ed_\ell$ is the linearly extrapolated overdensity of a sphere enclosing the central collapsed structure, extrapolated to the present time; and $S(m)$ is the variance of the density field when smoothed on a scale that encloses mass $m$.
+One implicit assumption made in Eq.~\ref{dd} is that for steps in mass \(\rm \Delta m\), the density variance \(\rm \Delta S(m)\) (and hence, the density contrasts \(\Delta \ed_{\ell} (m))\) are uncorrelated (see Appendix ~\ref{sigma}, for a more involved discussion).

 The use of linearly extrapolating overdensities in the derivation of Eq.~(\ref{dd}) is necessary for the treatment of halo statistics to remain analytically tractable.
 However, before Eq.~(\ref{dd}) can become predictive for structures residing in the real, non-linear density field, we have to relate these linearly extrapolated overdensities to their non-linear counterparts.
 To this end, we use a relation introduced in \citet{PF05} which connects linearly extrapolated overdensities $\ed$ to overdensities $\delta$ determined using the spherical collapse model: